zopefoundation/grokcore.chameleon/src/grokcore/chameleon/README.txt

 Macros
 ======

-With ``megrok.chameleon`` we can also use macros, although it is a bit different from regular Zope page templates.
+With ``grokcore.chameleon`` we can also use macros, although it is a bit different from regular Zope page templates.

 We can define macros like this: